-At best, the process of reflective practice enables us to recognise our achievements, it supports good practice, promotes creative and non-defensive attitudes within working relationships and it values our differences and diversity, upon which work with young people thrives.
+At best, the process of reflective practice enables us to recognise our achievements; it supports good practice, promotes creative and non-defensive attitudes within working relationships and it values our differences and diversity, upon which work with young people thrives.

-A key resource for reflective practice is the Gibbs Model1 that provides a framework for thinking about what challenges us, and a cycle that explores their effects that enables us to evaluate the impact on ourselves, analyse our responses and arrive at new ways of doing things.
+A key resource for reflective practice is the Gibbs Model.
+This provides a framework for thinking about what challenges us, and a cycle that enables us to evaluate the impact of those challenges, analyse our responses, and arrive at new ways of doing things.